mondeja/mdpo/docs/rationale.rst

 * **Programming vagueness**: The programmer don't need to deal with complicated translations workflows.
 He/she can sort files by translation directories or whatever.
 The use of plain files limits the responsibility of the programmer.
-* **L18n customization**: The translation can be customized for each language.
-  This could be interesting if we have to translate articles for different market niches in different countries, but this can be achieved using another approach in which those articles were unique for the countries that required it, but this is a localization (l18n) problem rather than internationalization (i18n).

 Disadvantages
 -------------